George Dumbell: Dumbell's Banking Company

 Whilst practicing conventional banking from its inception the bank began adopting a more liberal approach from 1880 onwards.
 This primarily centered on the burgeoning tourism industry which was becoming established on the Isle of Man.
 Following George Dumbell's death in 1887 the bank continued its business; however it crashed spectacularly on 3 February 1900, resulting in the ruin of many local businesses and the loss of the savings of numerous individuals.

 Personal life

 On 26 June 1831 George Dumbell married Mary Gibson; the marriage produced 12 children.

 Death

 During the autumn of 1887 the health of Dumbell began to decline.
-He passed away at his home, Belmont, on the afternoon of 13 December 1887.
+He died at his home, Belmont, on the afternoon of 13 December 1887.

 Following Dumbell's funeral his body was interred at Braddan Cemetery.